MicrosoftDocs/win32/desktop-src/DirectShow/validatebitmapinfoheader.md

-﻿---
+---
-Description: 'The ValidateBitmapInfoHeader function checks a BITMAPINFOHEADER structure for certain common errors that can cause buffer overruns or integer overflows.' ms.assetid: 'a797c286-ed77-437f-9ec1-1ef3a189bf62'
+Description: The ValidateBitmapInfoHeader function checks a BITMAPINFOHEADER structure for certain common errors that can cause buffer overruns or integer overflows. ms.assetid: a797c286-ed77-437f-9ec1-1ef3a189bf62
 title: ValidateBitmapInfoHeader function
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # ValidateBitmapInfoHeader function

-The `ValidateBitmapInfoHeader` function checks a [**BITMAPINFOHEADER**](bitmapinfoheader.md) structure for certain common errors that can cause buffer overruns or integer overflows.
+The `ValidateBitmapInfoHeader` function checks a [**BITMAPINFOHEADER**](/windows/win32/WinGDI/ns-wingdi-tagbitmapinfoheader?branch=master) structure for certain common errors that can cause buffer overruns or integer overflows.

 > [!Note]
-> This function does not guarantee that the [**BITMAPINFOHEADER**](bitmapinfoheader.md) structure is valid or that code using the structure is secure.
+> This function does not guarantee that the [**BITMAPINFOHEADER**](/windows/win32/WinGDI/ns-wingdi-tagbitmapinfoheader?branch=master) structure is valid or that code using the structure is secure.